 (Seriously though.
 If you’ve never taken 4 minutes to brown butter before, there is a gaping hole in your life.
 That means you’ve never made Brown Butter Brownies.
 Or Brown Butter Blondies.
 Or Balsamic-Brown Butter Asparagus.
 You are missing out my friend.)

 It is essential to chill the dough completely, or your cookies will bake flat.
 They will still taste great, but the texture will be off.
 Chilling also gives the flavors time to meld.
 Sometimes perfection can’t be delivered in 20 minutes.
 Chilling means you get a soft, gooey, tender cookie that shudders at the mention of “crispy.”
-Scroll down past the recipe to see some tutorial photos.

 I am anti plead-with-my-readers-to-make-my-recipes, but that rule is also being thrown out today.
 I love these cookies like I love my own children (how’s that for an obsession) and if you make them without telling me, I will never know, but if I DID know that you didn’t tell me, I would cry.